 The following type of integrity constraints have been added to the logical model to protect the database from becoming incomplete, inaccurate, or inconsistent.

 Required data

-The not null attributes IDentified in section 3 of the conceptual Documentation have been specified in the diagram.
+The not null attributes identified in section 3 of the conceptual Documentation have been specified in the diagram.
 Since by default attributes in VP UML are null-able the specific null-able attributes changed are: